 Instead of breaking your back or introducing harmful chemicals into your lawn’s ecosystem, consider smoking those pesky plants out with a weed torch.
 These handheld torches run on propane and focus a small but scorching flame on stubborn weeds.
 If you’re new to weed torches, this buyer’s guide will help you choose the best weed torch for your yard or garden.

-- BEST BANG FOR THE BUCK: Flame King YSNPQ810CGA Propane Torch Weed Burner
+- BEST OVERALL: Flame King YSNPQ810CGA Propane Torch Weed Burner

 - BEST SELF-IGNITING: AUSAIL Weed Torch Propane Burner